 For safety reasons, you should keep your child in each stage car seat until they reach the weight limit or their head reaches the top of the seat.
 This is especially important for babies as rearward facing seats offer the safest way of travelling.
-In July 2013 a new regulation was put into place (ECE R129); this regulation includes mandatory rearward facing until a minimum of 15 months of age, and this is proven to be the safest way to travel for young children in the unexpected event of a frontal collision.
+In July 2013 a new regulation was put into place (ECE R129); this regulation includes mandatory sitting in rear-facing seats until a minimum of 15 months, proven to be the safest way to travel for young children in the unexpected event of a frontal collision.

-In a collision children in a front facing car seat would be pushed forward, out of their seat, whereas children facing backwards would be pulled into their seat, where they would be more protected.
-This is important because babies and young children have undeveloped neck muscles, and need increased support.
-When considered buying a car seat look at rear facing options for older children too, not just babies – to give the best possible protection against injury.
+In a collision children in a front-facing car seat would be pushed forward, out of their seat, whereas children facing backwards would be pulled into their seat, where they would be more protected.
+This is important because babies and young children have under developed neck muscles and need increased support.
+When considered buying a car seat, look at rear facing options for older children too, not just babies – to give the best possible protection against injury.

 When you’re buying an infant carrier or car seat, you will see either the ECE R44/04 approval or the ECE R129 approval label, both of which are current approval standards for children’s car seats in Europe.

 Car seat safety tip 5: Get an expert fit

 Although car seat installations are very similar, they are not exactly the same.
 That’s why there is a separate installation manual for each car seat in the market, because there are small nuances in installation and usage.

 When you purchase a new car seat, it’s highly recommended that you take your car to the store and have the seat demonstrated by an in-store specialist who will also fit it into your car for you.